 You do not have to be everywhere.
 With several big-name options to choose from—including LinkedIn, Twitter, Instagram, Snapchat, Facebook, Pinterest, TikTok, and YouTube, it is not feasible in terms of time or resources.
 Focus on the platforms your target audiences are using.
 Some generalities:

 LinkedIn: Most users have a college/advanced degree, and their incomes tend to be higher.

 Twitter: 63 percent of all Twitter users worldwide are between the ages of 35 and 65.

 Facebook: Facebook, while not as popular as Snapchat or Instagram with younger users, does span a wide range of ages.

-By selecting one to three platforms, you can make the most of your budget - and hit the right people in the right places with your social media strategy.
+By being cognizant about your platform selections, you can make the most of your time and effort - and reach the right people in the right places with your social media strategy.

 If you recognize that the content you have scheduled on your chosen platforms may come off as tone deaf because of a social conversation that your audience is having, you will need to realign your content for that month.
 Which brings us to social media strategy tip number five.

 This is not exactly a revolutionary social media strategy.
 However, it is a fundamental one.
 2020 has taught us many things, but if there is one thing we need to take away for the coming year it's that a timely response to social crises is absolutely paramount.